 We first define the education categories.
-To do so, we use a variable for educational attainment provided by IPUMS-CPS.21 We define high school dropouts as those with fewer than 12 years of completed schooling or those without a high school diploma; high school graduates as those having 12 years of completed schooling and not reporting no diploma; some college attendees as those with any schooling beyond 12 years and less than 4 years of college; and college graduates as those with 4 or more years of completed schooling.
-We define non-college workers as a sum of high school graduates and some college attendees.
+To do so, we use a variable for educational attainment provided by IPUMS-CPS.
+We define high school dropouts as those with fewer than 12 years of completed schooling or those without a high school diploma; high school graduates as those having 12 years of completed schooling and not reporting no diploma; some college attendees as those with any schooling beyond 12 years and less than 4 years of college; and college graduates as those with 4 or more years of completed schooling.
+We define noncollege workers as a sum of high school graduates and some college attendees.
 We do not use high school dropouts in the analyses.
 We measure experience as years of schooling subtracted from age minus 5.
 In the Mincerian regressions, we include cubic controls for experience and controls for industry codes.

 For earnings inequality measures, we use those working full-time (40+ weeks and 35+ usual hours per week) for wages and salary in the private labor force.
 Self-employed workers are excluded.
-All amounts are adjusted to 2015 U.S. dollars using the CPI.
+All amounts are adjusted to 2015 U.S. dollars using the CPI (Organization for Economic Co-operation and Development (2023)).
 We impute average hourly wages for each observation using reported work weeks and usual hours per week.
-We then drop those with imputed hourly wages falling below one-half of the federal minimum wage.
+We then drop those with imputed hourly wages falling below one-half of the federal minimum wage (U.S. Department of Labor (2023)).

-We follow Autor et al. (2008) for top coding.
+We follow Autor, Katz, and Kearney (2008) for top coding.
 Prior to 1988, wage and salary incomes were collected in a single variable.
 After 1988, they were reported as two separate variables, corresponding to primary and secondary earnings.
 For each of these variables, top-coded values are simply reported at the top-code maximum, except for the primary earnings variable in 1996 or later.
 For those, top-coded values are assigned the mean of all top-coded earners, and we reassign the top-coded value.
 We then multiply the top-coded earnings value by 1.5.
 After 1988, we simply sum the two earnings values to calculate total wage and salary earnings.